 Fast-forward to the present day, and the business is in a very different place.
 Hilton topped the list of the UK’s largest food and drink companies by revenue last year [The Grocer OC&C 150] after doubling its turnover from 2021 to 2023.

-That was the year Murrells took the hotseat.
-It was a somewhat unexpected move after leaving his role at the helm of Co-op in May 2022.
-There, he ploughed through 10 eventful – and at times, scandal-hit – years for the retailer, including five as group CEO.
+When Murrells took the hotseat of the business in 2023, however, it was a somewhat unexpected move after leaving his role at the helm of Co-op in May 2022.
+There, he ploughed through 10 eventful – and at times, scandal-hit – years for the retailer, including five as group CEO – where he was credited with playing a critical role in its turnaround.

 Steve Murrells hilton food group 1